anisenoff/useful_info/web_server.md

 GRANT SELECT ON [table] TO [user];

+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO [user];

 For large databased you will want to use indexes (abt col(s) and make retrieving them faster) https://www.postgresql.org/docs/current/indexes.html